Brett-Tanner/Journal/2023/Jun_23.md

   - [] Add a 'Latest Registrations' feed for staff
   - [] Look into [this](https://github.com/westonganger/paper_trail-association_tracking) to see if I can add a restore invoice button
     - In the show action, have an or to assign @invoice or @last version
+  - [] Take away the frontend delete user button to stop an admin accidentally deleting an SM or something

 - Near event start features